artikcloud/artikcloud-cloudconnector-sdk/template/README.md

      redirect uri: http://localhost:9080/cloudconnectors/0000/auth
      notification uri: http://localhost:9080/cloudconnectors/0000/thirdpartynotifications
      ```
-    * Start subscribing to a device by loading http://localhost:9080/cloudconnectors/0000/start_subscription in your browser.
+    * Open http://localhost:9080/ in your browser, click on "Authorize".
     * Follow the instructions displayed on the web page.
     * Generate new data in the third-party application, which triggers the notification from the third-party cloud to your local test server.
     * In the console, the test server should print a line with "0000: queuing event Event(" for each event generated by MyCloudConnector.
 One event is for one ARTIK Cloud message.